Envoke-org/envoke-api/README.md

 * **API**

 	`sh api.sh`

-	You will be prompted to enter an endpoint to the BigchainDB/IPDB http-api.

 * **Tests**

 	`sh tests.sh`

-	You will be prompted to enter an endpoint to the BigchainDB/IPDB http-api and a path to an audio file
+...you will be prompted to enter an endpoint to the BigchainDB/IPDB http-api.